Ahmedsaed/100-days-of-code/README.md

 - Solved Day 11, 12 Advent of Code 2015
 - Solved C++ college assignments
 - Completed the RL course (Gaming Reinforcement Learning)
-- Started traning a Doom AI on "Deadly corridor" Level
+- Started training a Doom AI on "Deadly corridor" Level

 **Thoughts:** I installed Conan package manager and started using it for complex cpp projects